Things to do in Broken Hill

 One of the train engines and the old railway station at the Railway Museum

-One of the highlights when you visit is chatting to the volunteers who spend their time here, some of whom have worked on the railways for more than 50 years.
+One of the highlights when you visit is chatting with the volunteers who spend their time here, some of whom have worked on the railways for more than 50 years.
 They’ll tell you stories about the exhibits on display in the old 1905 station building.

 The other smaller museums on the site that you can see, each of which offers a fascinating side of the city, are the Broken Hill Migrant Heritage Museum, Hospital Museum, Ron Carter Transport Pavilion, and the Tess Alfonsi Mineral Collection.